-If you are in any doubt about the condition of stored hazardous substances inc. 2,4 -DNP you are advised to contact CLEAPSS (formerly known as the Consortium of Local Education Authorities for the Provision of Science Services) as one of the DFE's key recognised sources of guidance along with the HSE (http://science.cleapss.org.uk/)
+If you are in any doubt as to the condition of stored hazardous substances inc. 2,4 -DNP you are advised to contact CLEAPSS (formerly known as the Consortium of Local Education Authorities for the Provision of Science Services) as one of the DFE's key recognised sources of guidance along with the HSE (http://science.cleapss.org.uk/)

-Thankfully the recent cases have not resulted in any serious injury but it provides us with a timely reminder that the risks of hazardous materials need to be carefully and systematically managed.
+Thankfully cases so far have not resulted in any serious injury but it provides us with a timely reminder that the risks of hazardous materials needs to be carefully and systematically managed.

-Managing hazardous substances can seem a complex aspect of health and safety but by applying good risk management principles there should be no reason why most practical experiments in science lessons can't go ahead.
+Managing hazardous substances can seem a complex, but by applying good risk management principles there should be no reason why most practical experiments in science lessons can't go ahead.

-You can't manage what you don't understand, so ensure you involve competent people with access to current information (e.g. material safety data sheets) and good practice guidance (e.g. CLEAPSS Hazcards & Guides) to perform an assessment of the risks and ensure the necessary steps are taken to control them, which might include the following:
+You can't manage what you don't understand, so ensure you involve competent people with access to current information (e.g. material safety data sheets) and good practice guidance (e.g. CLEAPSS Hazcards and Guides) to perform an assessment of the risks and ensure the necessary steps are taken to control them, which might include the following:

-Review your hazardous substance inventory and if there are materials that are no longer used or needed, then arrange to have them safely disposed of.
-If you can't avoid having the substances then the next step is to reduce the amounts held to the minimum practicable levels.

-Handling and storage arrangements need to be tailored to the specific materials and consider issues such as security, keeping incompatibles apart, temperature and ignition source control etc. These should be supported with good housekeeping practices.
-Mechanisms should be established to periodically rotate stock and ensure the required storage conditions are being maintained.

-Users should be trained in applying the safe systems of work and encouraged to report any shortcomings.

-The RMP Risk Control Team are well-placed to assist client authorities with their health and safety risks.
-Support can be provided in the following ways:

-- Reviewing current methods & procedures against good practice guidance and legislative requirements to provide a gap analysis and action plan to improve standards. - Developing in-house competencies in the management of health and safety by delivering topic specific courses or more general accredited IOSH Managing Safely programmes.
+- Review your hazardous substance inventory and if there are materials that are no longer used or needed, then arrange to have them safely disposed of.
+If you can't avoid having the substances then the next step is to reduce the amounts held to the minimum practicable levels. - Handling and storage arrangements need to be tailored to the specific materials and consider issues such as security, keeping incompatibles apart, temperature and ignition source control etc. These should be supported with good housekeeping practices.
+Mechanisms should be established to periodically rotate stock and ensure the required storage conditions are being maintained. - Users should be trained in applying the safe systems of work and encouraged to report any shortcomings. - Finally it is a prudent step for schools to prepare, communicate and test plans to deal with foreseeable emergencies involving hazardous substance including spillages and accidental releases. - RMP Risk Control are well-placed to assist client authorities with their health and safety risks.
+Support can be provided in the following ways: - Reviewing current methods and procedures against good practice guidance and legislative requirements to provide a gap analysis and action plan to improve standards. - Developing in-house competencies in the management of health and safety by delivering topic specific courses or more general accredited IOSH Managing Safely programmes.